peterkeen/sites/README.md

 # Sites

+Generates simple Git-backed [Gollum](https://github.com/gollum/gollum) wikis on demand and presents a read-only view if the site declares any CNAMEs in a wiki page named `cnames`.
+The first name is the canonical name, all others redirect to it.

 This is running on `sites.bugsplat.info`.

 ## Features

-* Creates new Gollum wikis on the fly at `sites.web01.bugsplat.info/:sitename`
+* Creates new Gollum wikis on the fly
-* Read only view at `:sitename.sites.web01.bugsplat.info`
 * Site-specific layouts

-## Todo

-* Read arbitrary CNAMEs out of `cnames.md`
+* Arbitrary CNAMEs for sites

-* Add a repo remote and post-commit push script
-* Add ability to set default_server in foreman export nginx
+## License

+MIT